 5. “I give up, Lord.
 You take care of it.”

-I discovered this prayer while studying in Rome, taking a class taught in Italian, a language I didn’t know well then.
+I discovered this short, simple prayer while studying in Rome, taking a class taught in Italian, a language I didn’t know well then.
 The professor spoke Italian faster than the Italians – with a Spanish accent!
 I was sure I’d flunk the course, but in desperation I finally prayed, “I give up, Lord.
 You take care if it!”
 All the pressure I’d placed on myself was relieved by giving the problem over to the Lord, Who could make some good come out of my predicament.
 I became content with understanding my professor only partially, and I eventually started to understand him better.
 On the exam, I got to select which questions to answer and chose ones that pertained to the last parts of the course, thereby hiding my earlier confusion.
 I did quite well, thanks to the composure that came from trusting the Lord of love.

 6. Lord, I accept your forgiveness.

 When I was in the novitiate, I slipped into the habit of not quite believing that God had forgiven me for my sins.
 I had a sneaking hunch that He was saying, “I wish I could forgive you, but you have far to go before you are perfect enough to be forgiven.”
 This was the worst possible spiritual attitude, for I had conditioned God’s forgiveness on being “good enough,” yet I’d never be “good enough” without God’s forgiveness and healing!
 Fortunately, my novice master recognized the insanity of my position.
-He gave me advice I’ve followed throughout my life: “When you ask for forgiveness, turn to God with the heart of a child who trusts unconditionally in his parents, and say, ‘I accept Your forgiveness.’”
+He gave me advice I’ve followed throughout my life: “When you ask for forgiveness, turn to God with the heart of a child who trusts unconditionally in his parents, and simply say, ‘I accept Your forgiveness.’”

 7. “Make good come out of whatever harm I might have caused.”